taskiq_pg

 Result backend for TaskIQ based on PSQLPy.

-Construct new result backend.
+Construct a new PSQLPyResultBackend.

 Parameters: